Create your event Book a demo Sign in

 • Author rebuttal management to improve research submissions.

-The catch is the experience.
+The big catch is the user experience and the support.
 The interface feels dated, and when a reviewer screen is clunky, reviewers stall, which leaves you emailing people to finish their assignments.
+The help docs are incomplete, not up to date and it’s hard to get actual support.
+Typically, those who use EasyChair have done it for a number of years and know how the system works: it hasn’t changed much for the past 20 years.

-Most organizers I talk to find everything they need in Fourwaves with an interface reviewers actually enjoy, and they like having the event website, program, and registration in one place instead of bolting them on later.
-If you are weighing the two, see the full Fourwaves vs EasyChair comparison, or compare the wider field in our guide to the best EasyChair alternatives.
+If you are weighing EasyChair against Fourwaves, see the full Fourwaves vs EasyChair comparison, or compare the wider field in our guide to the best EasyChair alternatives.

 6. Dryfta